QwikDev/qwik/ROADMAP.md

 ## Server

-- [ ] Developer should `import 'qoot'`, and the server should translate it to relative URL.
+- [ ] Developer should `import 'qwik'`, and the server should translate it to relative URL.

 ## STATE MANAGEMENT